 31.2.12.1 Transmit spectrum mask

-For operation using 20 MHz channel spacing, the transmitted spectrum shall have a 0 dBr (dB relative to the maximum spectral density of the signal) bandwidth not exceeding 18 MHz, –20 dBr at 11 MHz frequency offset, –28 dBr at 20 MHz frequency offset, and the maximum of –40 dBr and –53 dBm/MHz at 30 MHz frequency offset and above.
-The transmitted spectral density of the transmitted signal shall fall within the spectral mask, as shown in Figure 17-13 (Transmit spectrum mask for 20 MHz transmission).
+For operation using 20 MHz channel spacing, the transmitted spectrum of the L-STF, L-LTF, L-SIG, and BPSK-Mark fields shall have a 0 dBr (dB relative to the maximum spectral density of the signal) bandwidth not exceeding 18 MHz, –20 dBr at 11 MHz frequency offset, –28 dBr at 20 MHz frequency offset, and the maximum of –40 dBr and –53 dBm/MHz at 30 MHz frequency offset and above.
+The transmitted spectral density of of the L-STF, L-LTF, L-SIG, and BPSK-Mark fields of the transmitted signal shall fall within the spectral mask, as shown in Figure 17-13 (Transmit spectrum mask for 20 MHz transmission).

+For operation using 20 MHz channel spacing, the transmitted spectrum of the WUR-Sync and WUR-Data fields shall have a 0 dBr (dB relative to the maximum spectral density of the signal) bandwidth not exceeding 4.5 MHz, –20 dBr at 2.75 MHz to 11 MHz frequency offset, –28 dBr at 20 MHz frequency offset, and the maximum of –40 dBr and –53 dBm/MHz at 30 MHz frequency offset and above.
+The transmitted spectral density of the WUR-Sync and WUR-Data fields of the transmitted signal shall fall within the spectral mask, as shown in Figure 31-10a (Transmit spectrum mask for WUR-Sync and WUR-Data fields of WUR Basic PPDU transmission).

+Figure 31-10a Transmit spectrum mask for WUR-Sync and WUR-Data fields of WUR Basic PPDU transmission